cynotebo/KM-Workshop/Module 1.md

 3. Make sure to select the **OCR enrichment** to extract **merged_content** field.

-+ Now we can apply an enrichment to the merged_content field to extract the **locations** (lowercase 'l').
++ Now we can apply an enrichment to the merged_content field to extract the locations.
+Change the name of the generated field to be **locations** with a lowercase 'l'.
 For consistency’s sake, let’s leave the field name locations.

 + Leave all of the other enrichment boxes blank at this time as we will add in additional skills later in the lab.